kmaterna/Strain_2D/readme.md

 ### Contributing
 If you're using this library and have suggestions, let me know!
 I'm happy to work together on the code and its applications.
+See the section on API below if you'd like to contribute a method.

 ### Supported strain methods: